 For the driver's safety, don't ride if you feel sick.
 Even if you're healthy, sit in the back to keep some distance between you and the driver.
 Wash your hands as soon as you can after your ride.

 The CDC recommends that you check before traveling to see if COVID-19 is spreading at your destination.
 If it is, you may want to postpone your trip -- especially if you're over 60 or at a higher risk for a severe illness because of a condition like heart disease or diabetes.
 Some areas are requiring proof of negative tests and even proof of vaccination.

 If you're healthy, your risk of catching the virus on a plane is pretty low.
 The air on planes goes through a filter that catches most viruses and other germs.
 To be safe, carry disinfectant wipes, and clean off your seat and tray table before you sit down.

-Wear a cloth face mask when you’re in airports and on planes, as well.
+Even though they are no longer required, wear a high-filtration face mask when you’re in airports and on planes, as well.
 All airlines currently require anyone over the age of 2 to wear them.

 You're more likely to get infected if you sit close to someone who is sick.
 If someone near you is coughing or looks ill, ask the flight attendants to move you or that person to a seat at least 6 feet away.